auskawang/Temperature_and_Humidity_Monitoring_System/README.md

 - HAL

 ### Build & Flash
-1. Clone and open STM32CubeIDE, which will open the specified workspace.
+1. Clone and open STM32CubeIDE.
+The location of the workspace does not matter relative to the cloned repo.
+2. Open the Project Explorer tab (Window -> Show View -> Project Explorer)
-2. File -> Import -> General -> Existing Projects into Workspace.
-Select root directory where the cloned repo is stored, check the box next to the name of the repo in the Projects results box, then click Finish
+3. File -> Import -> General -> Existing Projects into Workspace.
+Select root directory where the cloned repo is stored, check the box next to the name of the repo in the Projects results box, then click Finish.
+The project will appear in the Project Explorer.
-3. Wire accordingly to the wiring diagram
+4. Wire accordingly to the wiring diagram
-4. Connect board via ST-Link port
+5. Connect board via ST-Link port
-5. Select the project in Project Explorer on left hand side.
+6. Select the project in Project Explorer on left hand side.
-6. Build
+7. Build
-7. Flash
+8. Flash

 ### Usage
 1. Press buttons accordingly to toggle temperature units or to toggle backlight of display.